 No matter what a drinking bottle that will keep your drinks cold or hot will never go out of style.
-I like the S’well rose gold bottle from the metallic collection.
+I like the metallic ones.
 This bottle will keep your morning cup of tea hot for hours.
 I’m sure your PI would like this gift.
 If you want you can pair this gift with a set of gourmet tea or coffee.

 5. Pi Tie Bar:

 If you know a guy that is crazy about numbers give him this stylish Pi Tie bar to enhance his style.
 I know a few math geeks and engineers that would appreciate this gift.
 Plus it’s a nice statement piece that I know he would like because it’s very unique.
 If you want to go the extra mile pair this gift with a stylish tie.
 Continue reading 10 Gift Ideas for Scientists II:

 In my last Mademoiselle Spotlight, I wrote about The Thesis Whisperer, and for this post, I am featuring Donna Kridelbaugh as this month’s Spotlight on Science/Mademoiselle Scientist.
 Donna has amazing content for early career researchers and professionals.

 Spotlight on Science/Mademoiselle Scientist: Donna Kridelbaugh: